 It’s actually illegal for any insurance provider to sell you a Medicare Advantage plan if you already have Medigap or vice versa.

-This results in duplicate coverage, which means you’re already paying for benefits under another policy.
+This results in duplicate coverage, which means you already pay for benefits under another policy.

 Contact your local Centers for Medicare & Medicaid Services office or your State Department of Insurance if anyone has approached you and tried to sell you duplicate coverage.